rough-stuff/wired-elements/README.md

 The elements are drawn with enough randomness that no two renderings will be exactly the same - just like two separate hand drawn shapes.

 ## Try now
-Play with wired-elements live on StackBlitz
+Play with wired-elements live on StackBlitz playground:

 [Wired Elements](https://stackblitz.com/edit/wired-elements?file=index.html)